Allen-Tildesley/examples/python_examples/GUIDE.md

 as suggested by [Turci](https://francescoturci.wordpress.com/2016/03/16/clustering-and-periodic-boundaries/).

 ## Correlation function program
-The aim of the program `corfun` is to illustrate the direct method, and the FFT method, for calculating time correlation functions.
+The aim of the program `corfun.py` is to illustrate the direct method, and the FFT method, for calculating time correlation functions.
 The program is self contained: it generates the time dependent data itself, using a generalized Langevin equation,